Shak2000/GuessingGames/README.md

    - **Financial Information**: Budget and box office data when available
    - **Release Information**: Detailed release dates by country
    - **Real-World Connections**: Cities where movies take place with clickable links to City Game ✨ **NEW**
+   - **Interactive Movie Map**: Google Maps showing all cities where the movie takes place with red "M" markers ✨ **NEW**
    - **Historical Events**: Real-world events featured in movies with clickable links to Event Game ✨ **NEW**
    - **Real-World People**: Historical figures appearing in movies with clickable links to Person Game
    - **Wikipedia Link**: Direct link to the movie's Wikipedia page
    - **Explanation Box**: The AI's reasoning in a gray box below
 4. **Provide Feedback**: Click "Correct" if the guess is right, or "Incorrect" if it's wrong
 5. **Continue**: If incorrect, the AI will make another guess with improved context
+6. **Explore Movie Locations**: View all cities where the movie takes place on the interactive map ✨ **NEW**
-6. **Explore Related Content**: Click any production company, distributor, city, event, or person to automatically search in the respective game
+7. **Explore Related Content**: Click any production company, distributor, city, event, or person to automatically search in the respective game
-7. **Victory**: When the AI guesses correctly, you'll see a victory message!
+8. **Victory**: When the AI guesses correctly, you'll see a victory message!
-8. **New Game**: Start fresh anytime by entering new information
+9. **New Game**: Start fresh anytime by entering new information

 ### Guess the Invention Game
 1. **Enter Information**: Type information about an invention or technology in the text area